Logistic Regression Model for Differentially-Private Matrix Masked Data: Simulation

 In summary, for TM$^2$+Noise data, the cLS estimator is crucial for valid statistical inference.
 When noise is added to protect privacy, both the conditional MLE and naive LS estimators suffer from bias and low-coverage confidence intervals.
-In contrast, the cLS estimator generally achieves proper coverage, except in smaller sample sizes ($n=1000$) when noise levels are high ($\sigma=3$).
-With high noise levels, the signals are obscured and a larger sample size is needed for the cLS estimator to yield statistical significant inferences.
+In contrast, the cLS estimator generally achieves proper coverage, and generally, the more stringent level of privacy (i.e. smaller $\epsilon$), a larger sample size is needed for the cLS estimator to yield statistically significant inferences.

 \FloatBarrier